Help and support for Ukraine

 Central Government: Updated Guidance and Week One Guidance

-The Government has produced new ‘week one guidance’ for Ukrainians arriving in the UK, which includes a shorter and more accessible guide to services Ukrainians may need in their first week in the UK.
+The Government has produced Homes for Ukraine Guidance for Guest Information for Ukrainians arriving in the UK, which includes a shorter and more accessible guide to services Ukrainians may need in their first week in the UK.

 Please also see these guides for Ukrainians in the UK:

 - Arriving In the UK: GOV.UK – Arriving in the UK – Homes for Ukraine

 - Sponsor Guidance: GOV.UK – Homes for Ukraine sponsor guides